 Various EU directives and national legislation require improvements to our rivers, and in turn, fish migration.
 Some great work has already been done to ‘re-meander’ rivers, restore wetlands and reconnect floodplains in the UK.
 And technical solutions to man-made barriers – collectively known as “fish passes” – are helping to recreate fishes’ natural migration routes.
 Although they vary in form and complexity, many enable fish to navigate barriers by swimming and leaping up a series of low steps leading into the water on the other side.

 Bringing together all the relevant data

 We started out working at three different scales: the tidal Thames; the Thames river basin, and the marine plan area.
 This involved collaborating with partners across many administrative boundaries, such as London boroughs and county council areas.
 But of course, migrating fish do not heed human administrative boundaries.
 We soon realised that we need to work at more strategic level and analyse the barriers to migration across the entire estuary system, which has called for a more collaborative approach across multiple river basin districts and their coastlines.

 By bringing together and analysing all the relevant data on fish populations and migration barriers across the whole of the greater Thames estuary, we will be able to identify entire migration routes and create a road map of ‘major highways’, ‘A-roads’ and ‘B-roads’ that fish would use if there were no barriers preventing them.
 As well as helping to priorities where fish passes are needed, the completed road map will help to identify opportunities to restoring habitat during work on sea or flood defences, river restoration and land development.

-Data sources are: Environmental Agency, Catchment Based Approach, River Obstacles website, Zoological Society of London, Canals & Rivers Trust and Essex Wildlife Trust.
+Barrier data: Environmental Agency, Catchment Based Approach, River Obstacles app, Zoological Society of London, Canals & Rivers Trust and Essex Wildlife Trust

 For more information about this exciting project, please contact the Project Officer.